 One of the top management thinkers in the world Roger Martin – who coined the term “execution trap” – revealed how we can transform leadership by using the cascade model to avoid great ideas failing in the execution stage.
 By delving into the idea of creating organisations and leadership structures that simultaneously support both strategy development and strategy execution, Roger Martin led us in uncovering new ways of ensuring a flow of grassroots innovation from the bottom to the top of the organisation.

 A global expert on strategy execution, Donald Sull shared his perspective on the rise of turbulence and how to strategise in a business world where the only thing that remains unchanged is change itself.
 Together, we uncovered how to seize opportunity in turbulent times and how volatility can in fact create an environment where organisations thrive even better.

 Drawing on topics from his book, “A Sense of Urgency”, award-winning business and management thought leader and best-selling author John Kotter shared his insight on how to work with change management in tough times.
 Together, we discussed how we can lead change even under the most difficult circumstances and turn crisis into opportunity.

-Discover more about Thought Leaders 2017: Building agile organisations
+Discover more about Thought Leaders 2019: Agile organisations for real